DidarHassan/DidarHassan/README.md

 Created a Mobile Responsive User Experience with CSS Flexbox that allowed cross-platform accessibility to the website on any device with primary use on mobile.
 This increased the number of 5-star User Experience/User Interface reviews by 360%

-Skills: ANGULAR JS / HTML / CSS
+Skills: ANGULAR / HTML / CSS

 - 🔭 I’m currently working on Angular Js
 - 🌱 I’m currently learning JavaScript